Las Vegas Sands moves higher on news that Macau officials would not limit ATM withdrawals

 About Las Vegas Sands Corp.

 Las Vegas Sands is the world's largest operator of fully integrated resorts, featuring casino, hotel, entertainment, food and beverage, retail, and convention center operations.
 The company owns the Venetian Macao, Sands Macao, Sands Cotai Central Londoner, Four Seasons Hotel Macao, and Parisian in Macau, the Marina Bay Sands resort in Singapore, and the Venetian and Palazzo Las Vegas in the U.S. We expect Sands to open a fourth tower in Singapore in mid-2023 and estimate it will open a Japanese resort in 2025.
-The company generates 90% of its EBITDA from Asia, and its casino operations generate 70% of revenue.
+The company generates 90% of its EBITDA from Asia, and its casino operations generate 70% of sales.